Shareability Network Based Decomposition Approach for Solving Large-scale Single School Routing Problems: Experiments

-For measuring the sensitivity to the control parameter $\gamma$ for the edge compression technique, we consider a range from 0 to 0.9 with a step size of 0.1 meters and keep the beta parameter fixed at $\beta = 2$.
-The sensitivity analyses results are shown in Figure~\ref{gamma}.
-Unsurprisingly, we notice that the objective value will decrease when $\gamma$ increases.
-The running time and the number of the feasible bus trips increases when $\gamma$ increases.
-The number of buses required does not change because we can get 5 buses even without applying $\gamma$-quasi-clique process, which is the minimum number of buses for this instance.
+To measure the sensitivity of the alternate modes cost parameter $\alpha_C^{direct}$, we considered a range from 0 (replaced by 0.1 since zero cost is unrealistic) to 5 with a step size of 0.5.
+The sensitivity analyses results are shown in Figure \ref{fig:alternate_sensitivity}.
+Unsurprisingly, we notice that the number of buses needed will increase when $\alpha_C^{direct}$ increases, leading to a higher cost of using alternate modes.
+The number of students who take alternate modes decreases when $\alpha_C^{direct}$ increases.
+The objective value also increases when $\alpha_C^{direct}$ increases, and it converges to the scenario where alternate modes are not available for students.